osmbe/website/_posts/2017-01-06-en-project-road-completion.md

 ### Current status

-- We are mapping in Maproulette, to get started go to this [challenge](http://maproulette.org/map/2789).
+- We are mapping in Maproulette, to get started go to this [instructions page](https://wiki.openstreetmap.org/wiki/WikiProject_Belgium/Road_completion_project/Instructions).
 - ~~We are doing a first comparison.~~
 - ~~We are building a first version of the comparison tools.~~